walkermatt/aileenh.github.io/lets-get-started.md

 Now we need to edit the config file.

-On the Desktop Module tab of the Portable GIS click on the 'Edit Config' button.
+On the 'Desktop Module' tab of the Portable GIS control panel, click on the 'Edit Config' button.

 ![alt text](http://aileenh.github.io/images/image4.JPG "Edit Loader Config")